 In my professional life, music and Poetic Interconnections are my two attractors, the points around which I orbit.
 And sometimes I need a break from both.
 Vacation!
 Even just one evening’s break from the rat race around my Strange Attractor can set me right again.

 Last night I decided to take an at-home vacation.
 I turned off the phone, disconnected from the internet, and rummaged through the pantry in search of cookies.
 And in the very back of the cabinet I found… Palmiers.

 Palmiers are pieces of puff pastry folded over themselves a bunch of times, sprinkled with sugar, and baked until golden.
 They look like this:

-And so my vacation ended prematurely, as I felt compelled to write this blog.
+And so my vacation ended prematurely, as I felt compelled to sit and write this blog.
 Resistance is futile?!
 May as well enjoy the loopy ride.

 So now I’m back to work and wondering: What are your attractors—around which points do you orbit?